 - a.
 Each member body's editor must check the assigned M-set and D-set for data integrity, correctness, missing data and duplication.
 Checking for unification is not mandatory, but desirable.
 Typical review comment examples for each set are provided in Section 4. - b.
-Member bodies must submit their comments to the IRG chief editor and technical editor at least two months before the next IRG meeting. - c.
-The IRG chief editor and technical editor must consolidate the comments and produce an IRG registered document for circulation and discussion at least one month before the next IRG meeting. - d.
+Member bodies must submit their comments to the IRG chief editor and technical editor at least two months before the next IRG meeting or according to the IRG approved working schedule. - c.
+The IRG chief editor and technical editor must consolidate the comments and produce an IRG registered document for circulation and discussion at least one month before the next IRG meeting or according the IRG approved working schedule. - d.
 Submitters and outside experts are encouraged to prepare and submit supplementary documents (with IRG document numbers) so that they can be discussed at the next IRG meeting.